Wonderland Greyhound Park

-With the end of its greyhound racing, Wonderland formed a partnership with nearby Suffolk Downs horse track to build a casino on the site, but this plan also allowed the option of the track being redeveloped for commercial or mixed uses.

 History

 Opening

 With the legalization of Parimutuel betting by the Massachusetts Legislature in 1934, the idea of Wonderland Greyhound Park was made a possibility.
 The track was constructed on the site of the former Wonderland Amusement Park in Revere, which had been converted from an amusement park to a bicycle track after the park closed in 1911.

 The opening night of Wonderland Greyhound Park took place on June 12, 1935, and was attended by an estimated 5,000 people.
 Pansy Walker won the first-ever greyhound race in the park while $58,462 was wagered for the first evening.
 By July 21, after 17 race nights, the money wagered topped $100,000, never dropping below the figure for the duration of the park's 100 night inaugural season.

+The original entities granted the license for greyhound racing were the Harbor Kennel Club and the Bay State Greyhound Association.
+In 1940, the two groups merged to form the Revere Racing Association, which was led by former Boston City Council president Edward M. Gallagher.
+He was succeeded as track president by his son, Edward M. Gallagher Jr.